kmmbvnr/viewflow-docs-v1/docs/admin_customization.rst

 Model icon
 ==========

-Model Icons are taken from `.icon` attribute of model Admin.
+Model Icons are taken from an `.icon` attribute of model Admin.

 <app>/models.py::